Everyone’s Doing It!

 6. What to Expect After Your Boudoir Session

-The day of your boudoir session, I shoot with my digital camera tethered to my laptop or iPad, which means you get to immediately see what we’re creating!
+The day of your boudoir session, I shoot with my digital camera and show you the back of the camera from time to time, so you get to immediately see what we’re creating!
 (When you see how great you look, it’s an incredible boost for your confidence!)

 When we’re done shooting, you get dressed in the bedroom and pack your things.
-Then we sit down and look at your unedited images for the first time.
-This is a quick run-through of your images, where you simply tell me “yes” or “no”.
-Then we schedule your ordering appointment.
-This is generally about a week after your photo session.
+Then we sit down and select a date – usually 7-10 days after your session, for your ordering appointment.

-After you leave, I go through your images again to eliminate any frames that are duplicates/similar.
-Then I begin the process of retouching your images, which I do personally.
+After you leave, I go through your images to select the very best ones from your shoot, and then I begin the process of retouching your images, resulting in magazine-quality photos.

-The day of your ordering appointment you’ll view a slideshow of a selection of your images, and then we will go through them, one by one, until we’ve reached your final selections.
+The day of your ordering appointment you’ll view your images, one by one, until we’ve reached your final selections.
 From there, we’ll look at all the album collections, folio boxes and wall art available to you and I’ll help you make a decision on your investment.

-Within a few days, I’ll provide a proof of your album, and then I’ll order all of your products from my suppliers.
+Within a few hours, I’ll provide a proof of your album, and then I’ll order all of your products from my suppliers and print labs.
+If you choose a collection that includes digital products, they are delivered the same day that payment is made.
 Albums and wall art generally take about three weeks to be delivered.

 7. Now That You Know…